 David P. Zgarrick, Ph.D.

-David P. Zgarrick, Ph.D., is Associate Dean of Faculty at Northeastern University’s Bouvé College of Health Sciences and a Professor in their School of Pharmacy.
+David P. Zgarrick, Ph.D., is a Professor in the Department of Pharmacy and Health Systems Sciences in the School of Pharmacy at Northeastern University’s Bouvé College of Health Sciences.
 His prior positions include Acting Dean of the Northeastern’s School of Pharmacy, Chair of the Northeastern’s Department of Pharmacy and Health Systems Sciences; John R. Ellis Distinguished Chair of Pharmacy Practice at Drake University College of Pharmacy and Health Sciences and; Vice-chair of Pharmacy Practice at Midwestern University Chicago College of Pharmacy.
 He is a licensed pharmacist, receiving a BS in Pharmacy from the University of Wisconsin - Madison and a MS and PhD in Pharmaceutical Administration from The Ohio State University.
 Dr. Zgarrick teaches pharmacy practice management.
 His scholarly interests include pharmacy workforce research, pharmacy management and operations, pharmacy education, and development of post-graduate programs.
-He has published over 120 peer-reviewed manuscripts and abstracts, is coeditor of the textbook Pharmacy Management: Essentials for All Practice Settings (4 th Ed), and authored the book Getting Started as a Pharmacy Faculty Member.
+He has published over 120 peer-reviewed manuscripts and abstracts, is coeditor of the textbook Pharmacy Management: Essentials for All Practice Settings (4th Ed), and authored the book Getting Started as a Pharmacy Faculty Member.
 Dr. Zgarrick is active in AACP and many professional associations.
 Specific to AACP, he has served on the Board of Directors as AACP’s Treasurer since 2016.
 His previous service on the Board includes chair of the Council of Sections (2007–09) and chair of the Council of Faculties (2011–2013).
 He currently chairs the Investment Committee and Finance Committee.
 He has also been Chair of the Social and Administrative Sciences Section, the Annual Meeting Programming Committee, and has served on many other committees and panels.
 As acting dean he had academic, operational and fiscal responsibility for the School of Pharmacy.
 As chair he directly managed the operational budgets of his departments.
 He has administered grants to support research, residency and fellowship programs.
 Financial management is a focus of his teaching and consulting activities.
 In addition to teaching financial management to pharmacy students for over 25 years, he has overseen the development of over 100 business plans for the implementation of pharmacy services.
 Dr. Zgarrick also serves on the Board of Visitors for the University of Wisconsin School of Pharmacy, the Board of Grants for the American Foundation for Pharmaceutical Education, and is a Fellow of the American Pharmacists Association.

 Council of Deans